acamposuribe/p5.blender/README.md

   Example: https://editor.p5js.org/acamposuribe/sketches/VF5GV7vH7

+# Functions

+blender.load(buffer)
+  Use load() to load the mixer in selected buffers.
+Execute the function each time you want to change buffers.

+blender.color()
+  With two arguments (color, alpha) - use HEX code, [r,g,b] array, or p5.color objct With three arguments (r,g,b) - alpha will be 1.0 (full blend) With four arguments (r,g,b,alpha)

+blender.stop()
+  Use stop() when you want to stop blending and change to normal p5 mode.

-# Functioning and Limitations
+# Limitations
 Each time the color() function is called, the library will apply a shader.
-In order to make it more performant, try to change color sparingly, grouping the shapes by color.
+In order to make it more performant, try to change colors sparingly, grouping the shapes accordingly.